artnak/artur.zek/content/projects/type1.md

 # Resources

-This is an open-source project so we put the open files online.
+This of course is an open-source project, that's why we put the pdf files online.
 You can also buy the flag here (150x100cm).
 We will print it out for you and send it to your address.

 {{> img src="resources.jpg" size="small"}}